jengalas/thesurveystation-jekyll/_posts/2025-02-25-florida-usgs-datasheets-posted.md

 Note that not all quads were available, and there are no datasheets for horizontal marks, only third-order leveling.

-View Florida quads here: [USGS Datasheets: North Dakota](/usgs-datasheets/florida/)
+View Florida quads here: [USGS Datasheets: Florida](/usgs-datasheets/florida/)